elastic-ipfs/elastic-ipfs/cicd-workflows.md

 ### PR

- All pull requests from a feature branch (or hotfix) to the long-lived branches also trigger a workflow.
+ All pull requests from a feature branch to `main` also trigger a workflow.
 It has the same steps described above, except for the last one: it doesn't publish any artifacts.
 The focus is validation and quality.
 This guarantees a **fail fast** strategy, making possible to identify problems as soon as possible.

  ```
 Run Test => Run Lint => Build Artifact (Docker Image)